 This is a thin, lightweight jacket, which benefits from a four-piece carbon fibre heating system located on either side of the chest, the lower back and the neck.

 SHOOT’s heated jacket has a heated area of 10 – 15CM, which is roughly 20% larger than that of most other jackets on the market right now.
 The heating element in the neck is also a very welcome feature, as these are especially good for easing rheumatic (joint) pain.

-The jacket heats up quickly, so much so that you’ll be feeling toasty and warm about 30 seconds after activation.
+The jacket heats up quickly, with three heat settings.
 The lowest setting will provide around 40℃ – 45℃, while the medium setting heats up to between 45℃ and 50℃.
 The highest setting offers the wearer between 50℃ and 55℃.

 SHOOT makes use of a decent battery, which can last as long as 15 hours on the lowest setting, 7 hours on medium and 5 on high.

 On to the jacket itself, the SHOOT men’s jacket is served by a basic, functional, no frills design.
 The fleecing on the inside is soft, snug and helps to keep the warmth in.
 The outside is wind and waterproof, with the welcome addition of adjustable cuffs, which are actually fairly useful for preventing heat escaping from the jacket.